carbon-language/carbon-lang/llvm/lib/Target/README.txt

 	%10 = getelementptr %struct.f* %c_addr.0, i32 0, i32 0
 	%11 = load i32* %10, align 4

-%11 is fully redundant, an in BB2 it should have the value %8.
+%11 is partially redundant, an in BB2 it should have the value %8.

 GCC PR33344 is a similar case.